joemooney/rust-notes/README.md

 Once opened, the book contains the instructions for creating a new book, and editing, publishing etc.

+The book contents (markdown) is contained in the md directory.
+Any time you change contents in the md directory then the ```mdbook watch --open``` will detect the change and regenerate the book locally.

+### Publishing
+To publish your changes to github run the `publish.sh` script.
+Use the `-f` force option if it reports there are no changes but you really know that there are and want to publish anyhow.
+Publishing will require access to github.
+It is best to install the *gh* command line tool from github `https://github.com/cli/cli` and then `gh auth login` and create a SSH login for your account.

-### mdbook-plus
+### Checking your Installation
-This is a mdbook preprocessor that I wrote.
-I use it for colored text and my quiz feature since I could not find an easier way to do these things.
-If you get a WARN ```2021-12-04 14:45:30 [WARN] (mdbook::preprocess::cmd): The command wasn't found, is the "plus" preprocessor installed?``` when you run ``mdbook build --open`` it means you have not installed my mdbook helper mdbook-plus
-To install clone the repo and then `cargo build` and `cargo install --path .`

 ## Interactive Code Example Feature
-If you are viewing this book, then make sure this feature is working so that you can use the interactive editor to run Rust code while reading the book.
+When viewing the book, make sure this feature is working so that you can use the interactive editor to run Rust code while reading the book.

 Here is an example of embedding a question and answer code block into the book which the reader can edit and run using *rust playground*:
 If you see a '?Q' and '?A' then you have not installed *mdbook-plus* (see above)